-We believe that our performance and future success are driven by a number of factors, including those identified below.
+We believe that our performance and future success are driven by a number of factors, including our acquisition of WageWorks and those identified below.
 Each of these factors presents both significant opportunities and significant risks to our future performance.
-See the section entitled "Risk factors" included in our Annual Report on Form 10-K, as updated by this Quarterly Report on Form 10-Q.
+See the section entitled "Risk factors" included in our Annual Report on Form 10-K, as updated by this Quarterly Report on Form 10-Q and our other reports filed with the SEC.